 When Required:

 The board meets regularly, bi-monthly (starting in January each year), usually on a Tuesday afternoon.
-Meetings were traditionally held in person at the home of one of our directors, but since COVID-19 appeared, we have been holding virtual meetings over Zoom.
-Meetings last approximately two to two and a half hours.
+Meetings were traditionally held in person at the home of one of our directors, but since COVID-19 appeared we now hold virtual meetings over Teams.
+Meetings last approximately two hours.

 Commitment: